 - General stonework repairs where stone is failing, including repointing and stone replacement. - Renewal of the entire defective cornice, replacing the defective stone and render finish with a like for like stone cornice, entirely of stone.
-This may require the partial dismantling and re-building of the parapet wall. - Renewal of all slate roofs, including the battens and felt underneath where required. - Repair and redecoration of all external windows and doors. - Replacement of cast iron rainwater goods, with larger capacity goods, including the provision of overflows where possible. - General brickwork repairs where brickwork is failing, including repointing and brick replacement. - Renewal of all leadwork, including lead roofs, hips, ridges, gutters and valleys. - Repairs to all brick chimneys, including repointing. - Installation of insulation into all roof voids where feasible. - Installation of secondary glazing internally.
+This will require the complete dismantling and re-building of the parapet wall.
+It is noted that the wall is 460mm wide which suggests it contains a cavity; the intention is to rebuild the wall 300mm wide.
+The existing tympanum on the north elevation will be dismantled and reconstructed to facilitate the works. - Renewal of all slate roofs, including the battens and felt underneath where required. - Repair and redecoration of all external - General brickwork repairs where brickwork is failing, including repointing and brick replacement. - Renewal of all leadwork, including lead roofs, hips, ridges, gutters and valleys. - Repairs to all brick chimneys, including repointing. - Installation of insulation into all roof voids windows and doors.